karthik-d/room-slot-booking/README.md

 - Python based scripts using 'requests' module can also be used to send requests and get back data
 - The mentioned methods use curl

 **NOTE THAT ALL URLs HERE ARE ONLY ONLY RELATIVE.
-THE HOST and DOMAIN depend on THE ADDRESS PROVIDED BY THE SERVER WHEN RUN**
+THE HOST and DOMAIN depend on the Address on which the test-server runs**
 - Eg. For a relative URL "/api/get-token/",
 - If my server runs on http://127.0.0.1:8000/
 - The absolute URL will be http://127.0.0.1:8000/api/get-token/